-The Endocrinologist will have overall responsibility for organising the following:
+The Endocrinologist will have overall responsibility for organising the following in conjunction with interventional radiology and biochemistry:

-- 1. Book a date (Monday Thursday) but consideration of the medication washout period will need to be taken into account (see (6) below).
-Telephone Consultant Radiology secretary on extn 49012 to book a bed and to notify day case. - 2.
-Telephone the Clinical biochemist on extn 48437 to make them aware of the date.
+- 1. Book a date (Monday Thursday) but consideration of the medication washout period will need to be taken into account (see (6) below). - Contact the Duty Clinical biochemist on extn 48437 or by email to Dr Nathan Cantley (Nathan.cantley@nbt.nhs.uk) to make them aware of the date.
 It is essential to let the laboratory know as they need to organise laboratory support for the procedure. - 3.
-Endocrinologist should order 250mcg synacthen and 500mls 5% dextrose from pharmacy - prescribe on an IP drug chart and take to pharmacy.
-Please confirm with pharmacy that this will be available for the procedure. - 4.
-Request all the samples required on ICE.
-It is essential that clinical details are entered and that each sample alerts the laboratory that it is part of an adrenal vein sampling procedure.
-3 cortisol and 3 aldosterone requests are required.
-Request a baseline U&E sample - to be taken with the first sample.
+Endocrinologist should order 250mcg synacthen and 500mls 5% dextrose from pharmacy prescribe on an IP drug chart and take to pharmacy.
+Please confirm with pharmacy that this will be available for the procedure.

-Title of Document: Adrenal Vein Sampling Q Pulse Reference N°: DS/CB/DCB/EN/22 a) Discontinue drugs as follows:
+Title of Document: Adrenal Vein Sampling Q Pulse Reference N°: DS/CB/DCB/EN/22 Authoriser: Peter Beresford